-- o A cwnd-limited sender uses the standard TCP method to increase cwnd (i.e. a TCP sender that fully utilises the cwnd is permitted to increase cwnd each received ACK). - o A sender that is not cwnd-limited MUST NOT increase the cwnd when ACK packets are received in this phase. - o If the sender receives an indication of congestion while in the non-validated phase (i.e. detects loss, or an ECN mark), the sender MUST exit the non-validated phase (reducing the cwnd as defined in section 4.3.1). - o If the Retransmission Time Out (RTO) expires while in the non-validated phase, the sender MUST exit the non-validated phase.
-It then resumes using the Standard TCP RTO mechanism [RFC5681].
-(The resulting reduction of cwnd described in section 4.3.2 is appropriate, since any accumulated path history is considered unreliable). - o A sender with a pipeACK variable greater than (1/2)cwnd SHOULD enter the validated phase.
+- A sender that is cwnd-limited MAY use the standard TCP method to increase cwnd (i.e. a TCP sender that fully utilises the cwnd is permitted to increase cwnd each received ACK using standard methods). - A sender that is not cwnd-limited MUST NOT increase the cwnd when ACK packets are received in this phase. - o If the sender receives an indication of congestion while in the non-validated phase (i.e., detects loss, or an ECN mark), the sender MUST exit the non-validated phase (reducing the cwnd as defined in Section 4.4.1). - o If the Retransmission Time Out (RTO) expires while in the nonvalidated phase, the sender MUST exit the non-validated phase.
+It then resumes using the standard TCP RTO mechanism [RFC5681]. - o A sender with a pipeACK variable greater than (1/2)cwnd SHOULD enter the validated phase.
 (A rate-limited sender will not normally be impacted by whether it is in a validated or nonvalidated phase, since it will normally not consume the entire cwnd.
 However a change to the validated phase will release the sender from constraints on the growth of cwnd, and restore the use of the standard congestion response.)